zakmo1337/CyberScope/README.md

 ### Steps

 #### Clone the Repository:

-1. Open your terminal or command prompt and run the following command:
+1.Open your terminal or command prompt and run the following command:
 ````bash
 git clone https://github.com/zakmo1337/CyberScope.git
 ````